obiwanjacobi/Zsharp/docs/lexical/operators.md

 Most operators are syntactic sugar over a set of wellknown functions.

 Of these wellknown functions there are two flavors: unchecked and checked implementations.
-The unchecked flavor is used in the final program and its implementation is optimized to the fullest extend.
+The unchecked flavor performs no validation.
 The checked version implements extra validation and 'checking' to help make sure the code is correct.

 > Use identifier prefixes to identify checked/unchecked operator functions implementations. (`checked_` / `unchecked_`?)

 Note that `checked` and `unchecked` do not refer to the .NET variants.
 It only means that any conversion the operator does is checked to be correct (or not checked).

+---

 ## Operator Symbols